mckinziebrandon/DeepChatModels/README.md

 * Add support for "teacher mode": an interactive chat session where the user can tell the bot how well they're doing, and suggest better responses that the bot can learn from.

-\*Any similarities in naming conventions to Keras are just that.
-No Keras source code was viewed/consulted for this project.

 ## Faster Embedding, Encoding, and Chatting